zippy84/vtkbool/README.md

   There are two reasons for that kind of error:

   1. at least two intersection lines intersect each other - the input, one of them, contains an assembly
-  2. there are different intersection points with the same capturing point (whether they are connected by other lines or not) - this is a limitation of the filter
+  2. there are different intersection points with the same capturing point - normally a capturing point will be used by only one point of the intersection lines

 - *CutCells failed.*